AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 updated how the FSW and Simulation modules are displayed with the DOxygen HTML documenation, as well as how the messages are shown.
-Now the use can click on the “Modules” tab in the web page to find a cleaner listing of all BSK modules, messages, utilities and architecture documentation.
+Now the use can click on the "Modules" tab in the web page to find a cleaner listing of all BSK modules, messages, utilities and architecture documentation.